ITfoxtec/FoxIDs/docs/index.md

 A client (application) starting an OAuth 2.0, OpenID Connect or SAML 2.0 login sequence would like to specify in which up party the user should authenticate.
 The resulting up party is specified by adding the up party name in round brackets in the URL after the down party name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(up-party-v)/`.

-A client which use client credentials as authorization grant would not specify the up party.
-It is likewise optional to specify the up party when calling an OpenID Connect discovery document or a SAML 2.0 metadata endpoint.

-The allowed up parties for a down party is configured for each down party in FoxIDs Control.
+> The allowed up parties for a down party is configured for each down party in FoxIDs Control.

 Selecting multiple up parties *(future support)*:

 - Select all up parties allowed for a down party by adding a star in round brackets in the URL after the down party name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(*)/`
 - Select a maximum of 5 up parties allowed for a down party by adding the up parties as a comma separated list in round brackets in the URL after the down party name `https://foxidsxxxx.com/*tenant-x*/*track-y*/*down-party-z*(up-party-v1*,up-party-v2*,up-party-v3,up-party-v4,up-party-v5)/`

+A client which use client credentials as authorization grant would not specify the up party.
+It is likewise optional to specify the up party when calling an OpenID Connect discovery document or a SAML 2.0 metadata endpoint.